emse-sas/sca-ip/README.rst

 - Embedded drivers

 The IPs have been tested on the Zybo-Z7010 board but are meant to work on any Xilinx board except for the power sensors.
-The targeted frequency is 200MHz.
+The targeted frequency is 200MHz on the Z7.

 Usage
 ===============================================================